-- A logical cluster has an overall, or global, state that determines, for example, whether the cluster is offline or online. - A logical cluster also has an instance state that describes the state of a particular instance as it is perceived by a logical cluster.
+- A logical cluster has an overall, or global, state that determines, for example, whether the cluster is offline or online. - Each instance has a state that describes the state of that particular instance as it is perceived by a logical cluster.

-See "Cluster and instance states" on page 97 for a detailed description of cluster "states."
+See "Cluster and instance states" on page 111 for a detailed description of cluster "states."